The retail associate was stuck between a rock and a hard place.

 Employees often see their role as something other than serving customers.
 The language they use when they describe their jobs can be very telling:

 A cashier might say, “I ring up purchases.”

 A hotel front desk agent might say, “I check people into their rooms.”

 A contact center agent might say, “I respond to customer emails.”

 Employees who have a transactional view of their customer service jobs are less likely to empower themselves.

-So, how do you overcome these obstacles and empower your employees?
+Here are some resources to help you overcome these obstacles and empower your employees.

 You can find a few action steps in this post.

 There’s a full chapter to the topic in The Service Culture Handbook (Chapter 9).

 You must be willing to let go if you want to empower your employees.
 An effective manager can’t control everything.
 You can’t be everywhere all at once or monitor every interaction.